diogo-karma/nextjs-pollinations-react-story/README.md

 ## 💡 Learn More

 - Explore the [Pollinations Generative React Hooks & Components](https://www.npmjs.com/package/@pollinations/react) on npm.
-- Visit [KARMA.YT](https://karma.yt) to discover more about the project.
+- [Chat bot example](https://github.com/pollinations/karma) to discover more about the project.
 - Learn more about [Pollinations.ai](https://pollinations.ai/readme).

 ### Made with ❤️ by [KARMA.YT](https://karma.yt) and [Pollinations.ai](https://pollinations.ai) Team